Evidlo/evidlo.github.io/content/notes/linux/notes.md

 -   these nvram entries point to .efi executables on the ESP
 -   the harddrive UEFI menu entries are for legacy booting these devices
--   efi/boot/bootx64.efi is the .efi executable location for removable devices and doesn\'t require any nvram registration
+-   efi/boot/bootx64.efi is the .efi executable location for removable devices and doesn't require any nvram registration
 -

 ## SMART Status